Cell-free Protein Expression Market witnessing high growth of around 6.2% CAGR over the forecast period (2022-2032)

-NEW YORK, March 01, 2022 (GLOBE NEWSWIRE) -- Cell-free bio-manufacturing is particularly well-suited for vaccine production due to its potential for rapid scale-up in response to public health emergencies.
+NEW YORK, March 9, 2022 /PRNewswire/ -- Cell-free bio-manufacturing is particularly well-suited for vaccine production due to its potential for rapid scale-up in response to public health emergencies.
 Successful cell-free expression of a number of recombinant vaccines, such as botulinum, diphtheria, anthrax, and others, have been developed and validated in animal models, such as mice.

 In a recent study by Persistence Market Research on the global cell-free protein expression market, it is predicted that the market will grow from US$ 224.7 Mn in 2022 to over US$ 409 Mn by 2032, witnessing high growth of around 6.2% CAGR over the forecast period (2022-2032).